 Brig Bash

-The 2023 (and 24th) Brig Bash – our 25th birthday – took place on Wednesday 5th July.
+The 2024 (and 25th) Brig Bash (BB) took place on Wednesday 3rd July.

 First run in 1998 (see here for some historic video footage from that first evening and here for the press report), this friendly summer evening five-mile race is fast and flat (less than 25m of climbing in total), all on tarmac and largely over quiet country roads to the south of Perth.